 4. Great source of vitamin C

-One of the best plant sources of vitamin C is rosehips, which are the fruit of rose plant.
+One of the best plant sources of vitamin C is rosehips, which are the fruits of the rose plant.
 Vitamin C is important for the immune system, skin and tissue health and adrenal function.

 5. Lowers Blood Pressure